 Web developers offer to create and maintain Web sites for a fee.
 Too many such individuals and companies, while very good in visual design, have no real ability in the technical aspects of creating error-free Web pages.
-Instead, they rely on tools that might create acceptable Web pages for Internet Explorer (IE) — tools such as FrontPage — but fail to comply with the internationally recognized specifications for HTML (or XHMTL) and CSS.
+Instead, they rely on tools that might create acceptable Web pages for Google's Chrome but fail to comply with the internationally recognized specifications for HTML (or XHMTL) and CSS.
 (Of all the tools for creating Web pages, Word may be the worst.)

-With the continued erosion of IE's share of the browser market, this is unacceptable.
-Web pages that can be viewed as intended only with IE ignore 50% to 70% of their potential audience.
+This is unacceptable.
+Web pages that can be viewed as intended only with Chrome ignore a significant part of their potential audience.
 Worse, non-standard Web pages can also completely exclude any audience that is handicapped, an audience that relies on specialized Web browsers (e.g., audio browsers for the blind).
 A commercial Web site that excludes the handicapped from its potential audience risks legal action against its owner under the Americans with Disabilities Act (ADA).

 One very persistent spammer was CMLS China.
 The messages themselves were HTML-formatted using invalid HTML and CSS.
 The home Web page for CMLS China also contained HTML and CSS errors.
 The spam messages suggested you visit the CMLS China Web site, giving an invalid URI.
 CMLS China is no longer in the list below because I can no longer locate a valid URI for testing its Web site.

 In the chart below, developers who have used spam to advertise are indicated with a bold S.

 In the following table, the sites of Web developers themselves were evaluated for two criteria: